 2. Achieve appropriate blood pressure, lipid, and glycemic goals

-3. Delaying type 2 diabetes mellitus or preventing it
+3. Delay or prevent type 2 diabetes mellitus

-- Exercise should be more than 150 minutes of moderate-intensity aerobic activity spread over three or more days per week
+- Exercise should exceed 150 minutes of moderate-intensity aerobic activity spread over 3 or more days per week

-- Resistance training two or more times per week
+- Resistance training 2 or more times per week

 - Do not sit without activity for more than 90 minutes

-Type 2 Diabetics with Diabetic Complications and Physical Activity:
+Type 2 Diabetic Patients with Diabetic Complications and Physical Activity:

 - Patients with retinopathy should avoid vigorous aerobic or resistance training

-- Patients with autonomic neuropathy should undergo a full cardiac evaluation before starting intense aerobic exercise
+- Patients with autonomic neuropathy should undergo a full cardiac evaluation before starting an intense aerobic exercise

 - Patients with peripheral neuropathy should wear appropriate footwear and examine their feet daily after exercise